Donate

 I use some of the profits from my enterprises to support vulnerable children to go to school.
 In 2018, I was able to support 122 children with food, uniforms, books and school fees.
 My success in business and my community philanthropy are just some of the many reasons that I was elected by my peers as Bagamoyo District Chairperson of the CAMFED Association.

 Training received through the CAMFED Association has helped me to grow and improve my businesses over time.
-I bought two cows and uses their manure to spread on my fields as fertilizer.
+I bought two cows and use their manure to spread on my fields as fertilizer.
 I also learned how to keep records in business.
 However, I have encountered some challenges, including a competitive market for pineapples, as they are widely farmed.
 Though I have built a storehouse, sometimes my fruit turn bad before they can be sold, as I have no means of refrigerating them.

 In 2020, all of my enterprises were impacted by the COVID-19 pandemic, which disrupted supply chains and meant my customers had less to spend on my goods.
 Responding quickly with innovative measures, I was able to adapt my businesses whilst also providing support for community members.
 For example, through my stationery business I was able to facilitate distance learning whilst schools were closed.
 I distributed materials to students at their homes, assessing their situations at the same time and making discounts for those in need.
 Having bought the supplies in bulk, I was able to ensure I didn’t make a loss even where I supported some children with free papers.